1.0 Hardcopy Draft and Final Document Submittal Format

 - All drawings shall be titled, cross-referenced and numbered consecutively.

-- All original drawings shall be plotted full size on Mylar and archived at the National Park Service Technical Information Center (TIC) in Denver, Colorado or equivalent federal archive.
+- All original drawings shall be plotted full size on 20 pound bond and archived at the National Park Service Technical Information Center (TIC) in Denver, Colorado or equivalent federal archive.

 - All original CAD files shall be copied to CD Rom for archiving at the National Park Service Technical Information Center (TIC) in Denver, Colorado or equivalent government archive.